aamrits/interview-questions-prep/react.md

 ---
 #### Q8
 ### ✍What is render props pattern?
 Explain.
-The term “render props” refers to a simple technique for sharing code between React components using a prop whose value is a function.
+The term **render props** refers to a simple technique for sharing code between React components using a prop whose value is a function.

 ```jsx
 <Route path='/page' component={Page} />